CompPhysics/AdvancedMachineLearning/README.md

 - Video of lecture at https://youtu.be/HWW3vnR4RZE

 ## May 20-31: Lab only and work on project 2 each Thursday
+- Only project work May 20 to  end of May , Thursdays 215pm-4pm, room FØ397

 ## Recommended textbooks: